 approximately 55 calories compared to 125 calories in an average 175ml of wine or

-around 160 calories in half a pint of lager.
+around 160 calories in a pint of lager.

-- "Eating food means I can drink more."
-In fact eating food only slows down how
+- "Eating food means I can drink more".
+In fact eating food only slows down how quickly

-quickly alcohol is absorbed - it does not prevent it from having an effect on the
+alcohol is absorbed - it does not prevent it from having an effect on the body.

-awake, but the alcohol still remains in the body and takes about one hour per one
+but the alcohol still remains in the body and takes about one hour per one drink to

 Barbara J. Moore, PhD, President and Chief Executive Officer of Shape Up America! said: "Anyone looking to watch their weight will find the reinvigorated DRINKiQ site helpful for tracking calories and other important facts about alcohol.
 We applaud Diageo for its commitment to greater transparency and for providing consumers with essential nutrient, calorie and alcohol information about their drinks.
 The new site is engaging as well, as helpful to people seeking to make informed choices for a balanced lifestyle."

 The new DRINKiQ.com is mobile-friendly and easy to use so that consumers can quickly access information about what's in their favourite cocktail on their phone whenever they want.